ChinmayBagad/Expense_Tracker/README.md

 ## Features

 -   **Add Income**: Users can input and keep track of their various sources of income.
--   **Add Expenses**: Users can record their expenses, categorizing them as needed.
+-   **Add Expenses**: Users can record their expenses.
--   **Summary Dashboard**: Provides an overview of total income, total expenses, and remaining balance.
+-   **Summary Dashboard**: Provides an overview of total income and total expenses.
 -   **Responsive Design**: The application is designed to work seamlessly on both desktop and mobile devices.

 ## Technologies Used